Keyboard shortcuts

 Runtime Compatibility

-This API is fully compatible with the C++ mirror_server.cpp and C mirror_server.c examples.
+This API is fully compatible with the C++ mirror_server.cpp, the C mirror_server_c.c and the C# mirror_client_csharp.cs example.

 Service Client